pkantue/molomolotech/E-Learning/Technical/Explainers/Day in the life of Aerospace engineer.md

 - And what makes a career in aerospace so special?
 Let’s dive in!

 ## Intro
-Hi, I'm Dr. PK, and welcome to my channel!
-I’m an aerospace engineer with over 17 years of experience, and I’m here to help you unlock your full potential in your tech career or business.
-On this channel, I share insights from my professional journey to inspire you to take on challenges, grow, and excel in your field.
+Hi, I'm Dr. PK.
+With 17 years in aerospace engineering, I’m here to help you grow your tech career or business with the right tools, strategies, and mindset.
+If this interests you, pls subscribe and join the journey!

 ## Background
 > Video segment